 If you or a member of your family has been a victim of a car accident, you should contact a qualified, compassionate attorney with litigation experience in vehicular accident cases.
 You may be able to recover compensation.
 Even if you don’t feel pain, you should make an appointment to see your health care professional immediately following the accident, in order to document your injuries and physical condition.
 Often, these type of injuries worsen over time.

-After seeing the doctor, contact a lawyer with a proven track record handling car accident cases as soon as possible.
+After seeing the doctor, contact a Fort Lauderdale personal injury lawyer with a proven track record handling car accident cases as soon as possible.
 There are time limits (that vary from state to state) as to when you can file for compensation against the responsible parties and a qualified personal injury lawyer will explain this statute of limitations.

 The best kind of lawyer for car accidents is one who will get you compensation to cover all of your medical treatment, including payment for the pain and suffering that you went through when you were injured and during the course of the treatment.
 Any loss of income during the time you were being treated should also be covered.
-Even if you were in a car accident and aren’t sure you have a case, you should still contact a lawyer to help you determine if you have justifiable cause to file a claim for compensation.
+Even if you were in a car accident and aren’t sure you have a case, you should still contact a Fort Lauderdale car accident attorney to help you determine if you have justifiable cause to file a claim for compensation.